ipepe-oss/crhtml2markdown/README.md

 converting HTML documents into Markdown format.
 The project aims to offer a simple API that can be embedded in other Crystal applications while also providing an easy to use binary for quick conversions on the command line.
+At this early stage the conversion only extracts the textual content from the HTML input.
+Future releases will add proper Markdown rendering of elements.

 The library is currently in its early planning stage.
 The documentation lays out the goals and how to contribute before any implementation begins.